cihai/cihai/docs/design-and-planning/2013/spec.md

 The middleware approach provides the best practice to get the job done.

-[Connect][connect] in node represents the best practice in plugin architecture in JS.
+[Connect] in node represents the best practice in plugin architecture in JS.
 Middleware is added as a way to provide a lite, dead-simple framework.

 Cihai / Hanzi can take a similar approach.